Superstitions.ca - Download the EBook SuperstitionsInformational Site Network Informational

 It is like a doll face that is, perhaps, perfect in detail, but utterly devoid of expression.

-The artist who paints a portrait is a failure without the ability to give expression: hence in architecture the acute-angled spires or arched roofs have the same expression that the “long face” carries.
+sion: hence in architecture the acute-angled spires or arched roofs have the same expression that the “long face” carries.

 image